 I'm Anthony Eden, and I'm a broadcast technician / software developer / technology solutions engineer.
 I've been working in broadcast media since 2008 (getting my start in Community Radio while still at school), and developing software and websites for just as long.

-Right now, I work full time for Hope Media, and provide some freelance services through Media Realm.
+Right now, I work in the broadcast industry and provide some freelance services through Media Realm.